-Shelley and Alta moved into the farmhouse last winter, providing positive dynamics and new skills.
+Shelley and Alta moved into the farmhouse last winter, providing new dynamics and skills.
 Ishta, Walker and baby Asher visited the farm from London, England and eventually applied for membership from afar.
-Andrew and Michelle became subscriber members, while two other families showed interest in joining.
+Andrew and Michelle became subscriber members, while two other families show interest in joining.

 March brought a much anticipated spring, and a long awaited building permit for the ecohouse.
-Years of discussion, negotiation and a court ruling finally bore fruit.
 It wasn't long before members began planning for future community responsibilities now that they could actually visualize themselves living together on the farm.